ginkgo/micropolis/README.txt

 in separate git submodules, so it is necessary to initialize and update them before compiling with SCons.

-To build on Windows you need:

-Visual Studio 2010
-OpenCL
-Python 2.7
-Cheetah template engine
-Boost (root at $BOOSTROOT environment variable)

-Update the submodules and call generate_source.bat to generate the config-loader and extension loaders.

-Open micropolis.vcxproj and compile.

-Like with the linux build, the Visual Studio project is set to look in
-$AMDAPPSDKROOT for OpenCL headers and libraries.
-Change if necessary.

 --- USAGE ---